In addition to university policies, the following activities are grounds for dismissal from the Graduate Nursing Program.

 The option of withdrawing from a course and receiving a grade of "W" is possible within the withdrawal period listed on the USI academic calendar each semester.
 Students electing to take a "W" in a nursing course are to understand that re-enrollment in that course is subject to the review of the faculty and space availability.
 The student is to be encouraged to explore all other alternatives before taking such action.
 See the USI Bulletin guidelines for the procedure that must be followed regarding withdrawal.
 Students who do not follow the required University procedure to officially withdraw from a course will receive an "F" grade.
 Grades are record on university graduate transcripts according to the rules and regulations of the Office of the Registrar.

-All students (MSN and Post MSN) must petition the Admission and Progression Committee to return to the program.
-The Admission and Progression Committee Petition to Return to Graduate Nursing Courses form is found under ‘Appendices.’
+All students (MSN and Post MSN APRN Certificate Program) must petition the Admission and Progression Committee to return to the program.
+The Admission and Progression Committee Petition to Return to Graduate Nursing Courses form is found under ‘"Appendices."
 The student may not progress in the program with more than one withdrawal.

 An "incomplete" will be used only in cases of true hardship when extenuating circumstances have resulted in the student's being unable to complete course requirements by the end of the semester.
 All University policies regarding incomplete are applicable to nursing courses.
-Refer to the USI Graduate Bulletin.
+Refer to the USI Graduate Bulletin for graduate academic information and policies.

 In the rare instances in which an incomplete is assigned, the following policies are in effect: